HennieLouw/simple-config-system/README.md

 ## Introduction

-A Java framework to read and update an configuration entries which is being used in your application with support for many different 'sources' where the configuration values can come from with ability to update the internal setup of the framework during runtime.
+A Java framework to read and update configuration entries which is being used in your application with support for many different 'sources' where the configuration values can come from with ability to update the internal setup of the framework during runtime.

 Generic implementations of 'common' types of sources are also provided for ease of use.